 Time Frame: On the day of the medical encounter (Day 1)

-An inappropriate treatment is defined as under and/or overtreatment on the day of the medical encounter based on CDC recommendations for the pathogen-specific results obtained by EL-PCR.
+An inappropriate treatment was defined as under and/or overtreatment on the day of the medical encounter based on the CDC recommendations for the pathogen-specific results obtained by the EL-PCR testing.
+Overtreatment was defined by the provision of 2 or more antibiotics when only 1 is necessary, or provision of any unnecessary antibiotics.
+Undertreatment was defined by failure to provide pathogen-appropriate antimicrobials either alone or in combination.

 On the day of the medical encounter (Day 1)